 Most months, our pastor writes a column for the town’s monthly newspaper, The Monterey News, entitled “From the Meetinghouse.”
 Even when she doesn’t, though, the paper is always worth reading.
 Here’s this month’s edition.

 Occasionally our pastor moderates a radio show sponsored by the South County Clergy Association and hosted by WSBS in Great Barrington.
-Here are several in a loose series that focus on religion and the arts.
+Here are some recent episodes.

 Roundtable June 4, 2017: with Brendan Matthews about his novel, The World of Tomorrow, to be released in September.

 Roundtable June 6, 2016: with Sheela Clary.

 Roundtable August 16th, 2015: with Mary Kate Jordan

 Roundtable September 6, 2015: with Susan Quinn.